Gordon Coates: Premiership

-Coates premiership was marked by an intention to develop the rural economy of New Zealand, from which he stemmed.
+Coates premiership was marked by an intention to develop the rural economy of New Zealand, from which he stemmed, particularly in terms of roads and transport infrastructure.
 To this goal, he dedicated a number of projects, such as the construction of the Kopu Bridge in the Coromandel Peninsula, which gave the local farmers better road access, and approving the construction of a Rotorua-Taupo railway which had long been sought after by settlers living between Rotorua and Taupo to open up the district.
+He also supported public works schemes as they offered jobs for unemployment relief.